 Physics involves the study of matter and its motion, energy and force.
 Physicists strive to understand nature at its fundamental level, from the path of a marble rolling off a table to the collective state of electrons in a superconductor.
 The Physics Department at Binghamton University offers tracks in pure physics, mathematical physics, engineering physics and applied physics.

-- BS in Physics
+- BS in Applied Physics

 - BS in Physics: Mathematical Physics